 Death rate: The cancer death (or mortality) rate is the number of deaths with cancer given as the underlying cause of death occurring in a specified population during a year, usually expressed as the number of deaths due to cancer per 100,000 persons.
-That is, to be calculated.
-The death rate can be computed for a given cancer site or for all cancers combined.
-Except for 5-year age-specific rates, all death rates in this report are age-adjusted (see below) to the 2000 US standard million population (or, where appropriate, to the world standard million population).
-(In some previous editions of the CSR, the 1970 US standard million population was used; therefore, death rates in this edition cannot be compared to rates published in those editions.)
+That is,

-Death Rate = (Cancer Deaths / Population) 100,000.
+Death Rate = (Cancer Deaths / Population) \ 100,000.